• Menu

 Ajijic Weather

-Apparently National Geographic has stated that Ajijic has the 2nd best climate in the world.
+National Geographic has stated that Ajijic has the 2nd best climate in the world.
 The coolest months are December and January and the hottest is in May.
-On average the temperature sits around 22 degrees, but we felt the chilly mornings in January but during the day it was very pleasant.
+On average, the temperature sits around 22 degrees, but we felt the chilly mornings in January, during the day, it was very pleasant.

 The rainy season is from mid-June to mid-October.

-It is one of those destinations that you can organize an outdoor BBQ or party and can guarantee that you will have good weather.
+It is one of those destinations where you can organize an outdoor BBQ or party and can guarantee that you will have good weather.

 Ajijic Mexico Cost of Living